datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ~~~
 {: .language-python}

-To make a histogram plot of our draws from the normal distribution, we can use the `plot`
+To make a histogram plot of our draws from the normal distribution, we can use the `hist` function.
 command directly:

 ~~~